monteirotorres/Structuralia/README.rst

 It relies mainly on Biopython and Biopandas to manipulate PDB structures in convenient ways.

-Simply run Access.py to perform some of these functions intuitively.
+Simply run AccessPDB to perform some of these functions intuitively.

 The Toolbox is packed up with functions that can be imported and used in your own scripts.